Entanglement in the Schwinger effect: Quantum entanglement

 \subsection{Example: a two-level bipartite system}

+Before diving into our results on the Schwinger effect, and for pedagogical purposes, let us first present the equivalent of a two-mode squeezing operation for fermions on general grounds.
 Consider the two-particle two-level system, initially prepared in the vacuum state $\ket{\psi}_{\tin}=\ket{0}_1\otimes\ket{0}_2$, with the two sectors interacting for a finite amount of time, inducing pair-creation.
 In the Heisenberg picture, this is described by the Bogoliubov transformation

 with $\alpha, \beta \in \mathbb{C}$, $|\alpha|^2+|\beta|^2=1$, and the initial ladder operators $\hat{a}_i$ annihilate the initial vacuum state, i.e. $\ha_i\ket{0}_{i}=0$, $i=1,2$.
 In full generality, the initial state $\ket{0}_{\tin}$ can be expressed in the {\it out}-basis as